hkpeterpeter/aialifehack18-team17/README.md

 # Problem Statement

+AIA Vitality aims at improving health and living on personal level.
+In the current stage, it is unable to relate to his/her core family members.

+# Solution and Benefits

 We would like to improve **customer engagement** by extending AIA Vitality from personal level to family level.

 The potential benefits are: